|

 Patent for a cipher machine in which each key-press causes an irregular

 movement of multiple cipher discs.
-The drawings clearly show an early
+The drawings show an early

-concepts of an electrical cipher machine with drums for ciphering and
+concepts of a pneumatic cipher machine with drums for ciphering and

 deciphering.